 I could take a brand-new company and spin up a website and a logo and make it look like they’ve been around for 10 years.
 I remember doing this for a consultant and because I helped him create this brand image for him, he was able to book himself a solid list of clients in a matter of a few months.

-To learn more about great website design, check out Grow Your Small Business With These 7 Website Design Best Practices and 7 Modern Web Design Trends for 2019.
+To learn more about excellent website design, check out Grow Your Small Business With These 7 Website Design Best Practices and 11 biggest web design trends for 2022.

 There's more to a consulting business than getting a logo and creating a website.